The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Introduction

-Despite there are different approaches for modeling the pandemics, both continuous-time and discrete-time SIR-based models are probably the most extended approaches.
-The Suceptible-Infected-Recovered (SIR) model was first proposed by Kermack and McKendrick in 1927 \cite{kermack1927} and consists of a compartmental model where individuals are split into three different states: (i) Susceptible (S), when they are sane, (ii) Infected (I), when they have the virus and (iii) Recovered (R).
-More sophisticated models include more posible states, such as Deceased in the SIRD model \cite{matadi2014} or Exposed (E) in the SEIR model.
-The latter model has been extensively applied to describe the exponential growth of the number of individuals infected by SARS-CoV-2, the effects of quarantine and confinement measures and, ultimately, to evaluate the most adequate way of leaving confinement measures without increasing the risk of a second outbreak \cite{peng2020,radulescu2020,hou2020,rovetta2020,debrouwer2020,ngonghala2020,lopez2020}.
+Despite there are different approaches for modelling the pandemics, both continuous-time and discrete-time SIR-based models are probably the most extended approaches.
+The Susceptible-Infected-Recovered (SIR) model was first proposed by Kermack and McKendrick in 1927 \cite{kermack1927}, and consists of a compartmental model where individuals are split into three different states: (i) Susceptible (S), when they are sane, (ii) Infected (I), when they have the virus and (iii) Recovered (R).
+More sophisticated models include more possible states, such as Deceased (D) in the SIRD model \cite{matadi2014} or Exposed (E) in the SEIR model \cite{li1995}.
+The latter model has been extensively applied to describe the exponential growth of the number of individuals infected by SARS-CoV-2, the effects of quarantine and confinement measures and, ultimately, to evaluate an adequate way of leaving confinement measures without increasing the risk of a second outbreak \cite{peng2020,radulescu2020,hou2020,rovetta2020,debrouwer2020,ngonghala2020,lopez2020}.
+For example, Peng {\it et al.} collected the epidemic data from five different Chinese regions and estimated the effects of the quarantine over all of them, forecasting the decrease of the number of infected individuals region by region \cite{peng2020}.
+On the other hand, Radulescu {\it et al.} introduced a compartmental model consisting of dividing the population into age groups and analyzing how the number of infected individuals was related to each age group.
+With this model, the effects of several social measures were simulated (closing campuses, schools or restaurants), showing different impacts at each age group \cite{radulescu2020}.
+Regarding the vast (and recent) scientific literature about the SEIR model applied to COVID-19, we can remark one of its significant merits: It can be easily adapted to describe a diversity of scenarios.